 Under the terms of a securities investment and registration rights agreement, dated as of December 13, 2002, executed by Vishay Intertechnology in favor of the holders of the warrants, Vishay Intertechnology has agreed to take such action as is reasonably necessary to cause us to register our shares of common stock issuable upon exercise of our warrants on a resale registration statement on terms substantially identical to the terms and conditions of the Vishay Intertechnology agreement.
 These include but are not limited to the indemnification, piggyback registration and holdback provisions of that agreement.
 Also, upon the written request of one or more holders of our warrants requesting that Vishay Intertechnology effect the disposition of the shares of common stock issuable upon exercise on a resale registration statement by means of an underwritten offering, Vishay Intertechnology is required to cause us to cooperate with the warrant holders to facilitate the underwritten offering.
-We will not be obligated to effect more than two underwritten offerings for all holders of warrants in the aggregate or more than one underwritten offering for the holders of warrants in any 12-month period, or effect an underwritten offering unless the offering will result in gross proceeds of not less than \$30,000,000, before deducting underwriting commissions.
+We will not be obligated to effect more than two underwritten offerings for all holders of warrants in the aggregate or more than one underwritten offering will result in gross proceeds of not less than \$30,000,000, before deducting underwriting commissions.
 Under the terms of the master separation agreement, we have agreed with Vishay Intertechnology that we will comply with these provisions.